gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Yes, *sra*," Erileine repeated.
 "What do you want me to do now?"

 "Wait.
-That is all you can now do."
+That is all you can."
 She glanced out her window.
-"It is only just morning where you find yourself, is it?
+"It is only just morning.
 He will sleep to nightfall, or perhaps thereafter, and then be weak but able to walk.
 He will find you somewhere to hide."

 Erileine nodded miserably.
 She felt light-headed and nauseous.
 *Again*, she thought blearily.
 It seemed to have been happening a lot recently.  "'right," she mumbled, almost toppling sideways.

 Lady Kembe's expression softened.
-"Sleep, child, sleep.
+"Sleep, child.
 But make certain you keep yourself warm---you will else feel as badly come evening as he does now.
 And child---thank you.
 You have been brave."

 Erileine nodded.
 She didn't feel brave.
 She felt like the world had just used her as a night jar.